Tessil/sparse-map/README.md

 ### Optimization

+#### Popcount
 The library relies heavily on the [popcount](https://en.wikipedia.org/wiki/Hamming_weight) operation.

 With Clang and GCC, the library uses the `__builtin_popcount` function which will use the fast CPU instruction `POPCNT` when the library is compiled with `-mpopcnt`.
-Using the `POPCNT` instruction offfers an improvement of ~15% to ~30% on lookups.
+Using the `POPCNT` instruction offers an improvement of ~15% to ~30% on lookups.
 So if you are compiling your code for a specific architecture that support the operation, don't forget the `-mpopcnt` (or `-march=native`) flag of your compiler.

 On Windows with MSVC, the detection is done at runtime.

+#### Move constructor
+Make sure that your key `Key` and potential value `T` have a `noexcept` move constructor.
+The library will work without it but insertions will be slower.

 ### Growth policy

 The library supports multiple growth policies through the `GrowthPolicy` template parameter.
-Three policies are provided by the library but you can easly implement your own if needed.
+Three policies are provided by the library but you can easily implement your own if needed.

 * **[tsl::sh::power_of_two_growth_policy.](https://tessil.github.io/sparse-map/classtsl_1_1sh_1_1power__of__two__growth__policy.html)** Default policy used by `tsl::sparse_map/set`.
 This policy keeps the size of the bucket array of the hash table to a power of two.
 This constraint allows the policy to avoid the usage of the slow modulo operation to map a hash to a bucket, instead of <code>hash % 2<sup>n</sup></code>, it uses <code>hash & (2<sup>n</sup> - 1)</code> (see [fast modulo](https://en.wikipedia.org/wiki/Modulo_operation#Performance_issues)).
 Fast but this may cause a lot of collisions with a poor hash function as the modulo with a power of two only masks the most significant bits in the end.
 * **[tsl::sh::prime_growth_policy.](https://tessil.github.io/sparse-map/classtsl_1_1sh_1_1prime__growth__policy.html)** Default policy used by `tsl::sparse_pg_map/set`.
 The policy keeps the size of the bucket array of the hash table to a prime number.
 When mapping a hash to a bucket, using a prime number as modulo will result in a better distribution of the hash across the buckets even with a poor hash function.
 To allow the compiler to optimize the modulo operation, the policy use a lookup table with constant primes modulos (see [API](https://tessil.github.io/sparse-map/classtsl_1_1sh_1_1prime__growth__policy.html#details) for details).
 Slower than `tsl::sh::power_of_two_growth_policy` but more secure.